 Quality Assurance is a necessary step towards launching a successful software product.
 It is just a small part of all the project work, but nobody said it would be simple.
 There are so many types of software testing – automated and manual, exploratory and functional, compatibility, UI/UX, regression, unit, API, and performance testing.
 Good luck wrapping your head around all of them!

-What is common for all these types, however, is that each requires you to write a thorough QA testing documentation.
+What is common for all these types, however, is that each requires you to write a thorough QA software testing documentation.
 The quality of test documents defines whether your work will prove useful or go in vain.

 I write this article to make your life a bit easier.
 So here it is, your ultimate guide on how to write software QA documentation that will work.

 Make a Test Plan and a Test Progress Report